Group Therapy in St. Augustine FL

 Benefits of Group Therapy for Addiction

-A combination of different types of therapies can be most effective in treating addiction, with group therapy as an integral part.
-At Dr. Paul's By The Sea clients in our treatment program will get to experience the benefits of group therapy while they are working to eliminate the symptoms of their addiction.
-Relating to others and becoming connected with them on a deeper level helps every patient to grow into a more emotionally intelligent and mature person.
-Patients will notice positive changes in themselves and the way that they interact with others the more that they spend time in a group setting as they heal through the support of their peers.
+Different types of therapies can be most effective in treating addiction, with group therapy as an integral part.
+At Dr. Paul's By The Sea, clients in our treatment program will experience the benefits of group therapy while working to eliminate the symptoms of their addiction.
+Relating to others and becoming connected with them on a deeper level helps every patient grow into a more emotionally intelligent and mature person.
+Patients will notice positive changes in themselves, and the way they interact with others, the more they spend time in a group setting, the more they heal through the support of their peers.